aimeertaylor/Pv3Rs/README.md

 # otherwise, you might encounter problems rendering documentation
 install.packages("devtools")

+# Install R.rsp, a vignette builder used to build LaTeX vignettes in Pv3Rs
+install.packages("R.rsp")

-# Install paneljudge from GitHub
+# Install Pv3Rs from GitHub
 # I highly recommend doing this in RStudio as RStudio installs pandoc needed to build vignettes
 # If you're working in R outside of RStudio you might need to install pandoc and check its path;
 # otherwise set build_vignettes = FALSE